Promotion System for Sites Requiring Accelerated Remediation

 Background

 When a site is designated as a Soil and Groundwater Pollution Control Site (hereinafter referred to as a Control Site) or a Soil and Groundwater Pollution Remediation Site (hereinafter referred to as a Remediation Site), the responsible party is required to submit a pollution improvement plan, which must be approved and implemented under the supervision of the local Environmental Protection Bureau (EPB).
-To safeguard public health and protect environmental resources, the status of listed sites is regularly evaluated to monitor remediation progress.
+To safeguard public health and protect environmental resources, the status of listed sites is regularly evaluated to oversee remediation progress.
 Sites that have failed to undertake remediation measures or have shown prolonged stagnation are collectively referred to as Sites Requiring Accelerated Remediation, for which special attention and resources are devoted to strengthening pollution remediation and management.
 Since 2017, the EMA has focused on managing and tracking sites with long-term stagnation—particularly those where the responsible party is unknown or has failed to fulfill remediation obligations, groundwater pollution use restriction zone, and sites with delayed progress exceeding six months in the regulatory process.
 The EMA has provided legal consultations to clarify administrative procedures and guided responsible entities in implementing effective pollution improvement measures.

 Implementation Process and Achievements

 The EMA has been managing sites requiring accelerated remediation since 2017.
 To further promote pollution remediation and delisting of these sites, the EMA conducted a comprehensive review in June 2023, identifying a total of 146 sites requiring accelerated remediation.
 A full-scale analysis was carried out to confirm the responsible parties, assess the extent and severity of pollution, and develop remediation methods and implementation plans, with the ultimate goal of delisting the sites and restoring land use.
 Given the latent, cumulative, and complex nature of soil and groundwater pollution, it is challenging to promptly complete tasks such as delineating pollution boundaries, assessing contamination severity, initiating remediation, and conducting risk assessment and management.
-Therefore, the EMA has adopted a central demonstration and local grant approach, collaborating with local governments to advance remediation efforts, provide policy feedback, and ensure the effective and timely completion of remediation and management activities for sites requiring accelerated remediation.
+Therefore, the EMA has adopted a central demonstration and local grant approach, collaborating with local environmental protection agencies to advance remediation efforts, provide policy feedback, and ensure the effective and timely completion of remediation and management activities for sites requiring accelerated remediation.

 Figure 1.
-Strategy for promoting the remediation and management of sites requiring accelerated remediationTo comprehensively identify the responsible parties, current land use, and redevelopment potential of the sites requiring accelerated remediation, the EMA completed environmental site assessments for 146 sites by the end of 2024.
+Promoting Remediation and Management Strategies for Sites Requiring Accelerated RemediationTo comprehensively identify the responsible parties, current land use, and redevelopment potential of the sites requiring accelerated remediation, the EMA completed environmental site assessments for 146 sites by the end of 2024.
 These assessments serve as the foundation for subsequent tasks, including determining the extent of pollution and planning appropriate remediation actions.
-For sites where environmental assessments have been completed, the EMA has progressively conducted pollution delineation to develop remediation strategies, evaluate the feasibility of site cleanup, and plan remediation methods and budgets.
+For sites where environmental assessments have been completed, the EMA has progressively conducted pollution volume determination to develop remediation strategies, evaluate the feasibility of site cleanup, and plan remediation methods and budgets.
 These efforts facilitate the continued implementation of remediation and management for the sites requiring accelerated remediation.
 In terms of practical remediation outcomes, the EMA completed a demonstration remediation project at the Dagang Section in Nantou County by the end of 2023.
 Following verification by the Nantou County Environmental Protection Bureau, the site was officially delisted in May 2024.
+Subsequently, in response to local government needs, the site will be planned for the development of an organic waste resource center to promote the resource utilization of organic waste.
+Operational revenues will be reinvested into the Soil and Groundwater Pollution Remediation Fund (SGPRF) to support sustainable land reuse and maintain long-term financial and institutional sustainability.

 To further expand the capacity for pollution remediation and enhance the effectiveness of remediation operations, since 2024 , the EMA has adopted a “Dual-Track Central-Local Remediation Management” strategy to accelerate and amplify remediation outcomes.
 Under this strategy, the central competent authority formulates strategies and demonstrates implementation (including legal analysis, planning of land revitalization revenue return funds, promotion of sites requiring accelerated remediation, site risk assessment and management, and management of groundwater pollution use restriction zone).
 Meanwhile, local environmental authorities apply for projects to advance site remediation and management (including routine site management plans, implementation of pollution remediation, risk management, and appropriate measures for groundwater pollution use restriction zone), with the goal to ensure that remediation of sites requiring accelerated action is completed on schedule and in accordance with standards.